auth0/docs/articles/anomaly-detection/concepts/brute-force-protection.md

 * 10 consecutive failed login attempts for the same user and from the same IP address
 * 100 failed login attempts from the same IP address in 24 hours *or* 50 sign up attempts per minute from the same IP address

 For example, if a user with *user_id1* signs in from *IP1* and fails to login consecutively for 10 attempts, their log in attempt from this *IP1* will be blocked.
-Another user, *user_id2*, signing in from *IP1* will not be blocked.
+Another user, *user_id2*, logging in from *IP1* will not be blocked.

 ## How it works

-When brute-force protection is triggers, some or all of the following actions take can place:
+When brute-force protection is triggered, some or all of the following actions take can place:

 * Send an email to the affected user.
 (You can [customize the email](/anomaly-detection/guides/customize-blocked-account-emails).)
 * Block the suspicious IP address for that user.